July 2, 2001: The day Federer ended Sampras’ reign at Wimbledon

 - Pete Sampras, the king of Wimbledon

 Pete Sampras, born in 1971, had dominated the game in 1990s.
-After a first Grand Slam title at the 1990 US Open (where he became the youngest champion of all-time, edging rival Andre Agassi in the final, 6-4, 6-3, 6-2), he became world No 1 in April 1993.
-He then ended the next six seasons (1993 to 1998) as world No 1, setting a record that would remains unbeaten (editor’s note – Novak Djokovic has also finished No 1 for six years, but Sampras’ stint was in consecutive years).
+After a first Grand Slam title at the 1990 US Open (where he became the youngest champion of all-time, edging rival Andre Agassi 6-4, 6-3, 6-2 in the final), Sampras became world No 1 in April 1993.
+He then ended the next six seasons (1993 to 1998) as world No 1, setting a record that would remain unbeaten until Novak Djokovic broke it in 2021 with a seventh consecutive year-end finish at No 1.

 - Roger Federer, the player touted as the future World No 1

-Roger Federer was born in 1981.
-After he finished 1998 as the world No 1 junior, Federer performed well in his first professional events.
+Roger Federer was born in 1981 in Switzerland.
+After he finished 1998 as the world No 1 junior, Federer performed well in his initial professional events.
 In his five first main ATP tour appearances, in 1998-1999, he reached the quarter-finals three times, in Toulouse, Marseille and Rotterdam.
-His mind-blowing game amazed the tennis world and soon, he was touted as the future world No 1.
+His fluid game amazed the tennis world and soon, he was proclaimed as a future world No 1.

 The place: Wimbledon